The Commerce web stores Site Management Tools feature lets you perform several important website management tasks, including:

 In addition to adding content, SMT also lets you create new pages and to enhance existing pages.

 Landing pages are new pages you want to add to provide additional content.
 About Us, Contact Us, and Return Policy are all examples of landing pages.
 As with content, when you create a landing page, you set the visibility options for that page.
 Like content, the landing pages are published using the same workflow.
 It is displayed according to the visibility options you specify.

 Enhanced pages are existing pages for which you set additional attributes such as the page title, meta description, or meta keywords.
-For example, you might enhance the home page of your site to set the title and meta description for SEO.
+For example, you might enhance the home page to set the title and meta description for SEO.
 You cannot set visibility dates for enhanced pages.
 Page enhancements go into effect immediately when you save them.

-For more information, see Landing and Enhanced Pages.
+For more information, see Pages in SMT.